The Bound State S-Matrix for AdS5 x S5 Superstring: Acknowledgements

 \section{Acknowledgements}

 We thank Sergey Frolov for many valuable discussions.
 One of us (A.T.) wishes to thank Davide Fioravanti, George Jorjadze, Peter Orland and Jan Plefka for discussions.
+We are also grateful to Rafael Nepomechie for useful comments and pointing out several typos in the manuscript.
 The work of G.~A. was supported in part by the RFBI grant 08-01-00281-a, by the grant NSh-672.2006.1, by NWO grant 047017015 and by the INTAS contract 03-51-6346.